alexmullins/dsa/README.md

 > -- <cite>Jason Buberel</cite>

 In summary, if this vulnerability were exploited, it could lead to an infinite loop in the underlying BigNum library code.
-This will eat up computer resources in terms of CPU and memory and could eventually cause the program or the system itself to become unresponsive.
+This will eat up system resources in terms of CPU and memory and could eventually cause the program or the system itself to become unresponsive.

 The above statement says that SSH along with HTTPS client authentication are affected, but after looking at Go's crypto/tls and net/http packages that appears to be incorrect.
 HTTPS client authentication can use either RSA or ECDSA signature schemes, but not DSA.
 See below.
 If I am wrong about this please let me know.